MikelWL/UMML/README.md

 This is the Python implementation for the Unpaired Multi-Modal Learning Framework proposed in the paper ["A Framework for Enabling Unpaired Multi-Modal Learning for Deep Cross-Modal Hashing Retrieval"](link).
 Within the aforementioned paper, the framework was utilsed alongside the methods DADH(https://github.com/Zjut-MultimediaPlus/DADH), AGAH(https://github.com/WendellGul/AGAH) and JDSH(https://github.com/KaiserLew/JDSH).

 The flow of the UMML experiments is as follows:
+* Prepare the methods: Download the source code for DADH, AGAH and/or JDSH from their respective origin repositories (listed above) and place them in the correct path within UMML.
+Skip overwritting files, as these are the edited files which point to unpaired data.
 * Prepare the datasets: (1) Download the datasets MIR-Flickr25K and NUS-WIDE.
 Information on where to download the datasets is provided in the "Download Data" section.
 (2) Place the datsets in the correct directories for each method.
 Information regarding the correct directory is provided within each method folder.
 * Obtain the ranked loss for each training sample for the sample selection process of UMML, described in "Sample Selection" section.
 * Unpair the data through UMML, described in "Data Unpairing" section.
 * Train and evaluate methods on newly generated unpaired data.

 ### Note
-This is currently an informal version of the source code for UMML, subject to be formalised and made more accessible to readers pre-publishing.
+This is currently an informal version of the source code for UMML, subject to be formalised and made more accessible to readers post-publishing.

 ### Requirements and installation
 We recommended the following dependencies.